astronomer/docs/learn/get-started-with-airflow-part-2.md

 ## See also

 - The [Astronomer Registry](https://registry.astronomer.io/) to find information on all providers.
-- The [Airflow connections](connections.md) guide to learn more about Airflow connections.
+- The [Apache Airflow® connections](connections.md) guide to learn more about Airflow connections.
-- The [Airflow variables](airflow-variables.md) guide to learn more about Airflow variables.
+- The [Apache Airflow® variables](airflow-variables.md) guide to learn more about Airflow variables.